-Name (also Torggl or Torkel) for the already known to the Romans tree press, which was still widely used until the Middle Ages.
-The name derives from the Latin "torquere" (turning), since the tree was lowered by turning.
-In southwestern Germany and in Switzerland, this is the name Trotte common.
-The Roman politician and writer Cato the Elder (234-149 BC) described the construction of such a press very accurately.
-The grapes were first stamped with their feet or pounded with flasks and then exposed to the lever pressure of a 12 to 14 meter long, heavy oak trunk.
+Term (also called Torggl or Torkel) for the tree press already known to the Romans, which was still widely used until the Middle Ages.
+The name is derived from the Latin "torquere" (turning), since the tree was lowered by turning.
+In southwestern Germany and Switzerland, that's the name Trotte common.
+The Roman politician and writer Cato the Elder (234-149 BC) described the construction of such a press very precisely.
+The grapes were first pounded with their feet or crushed with pistons and then subjected to the lever pressure of a 12 to 14 meter long oak trunk.

-In South-Tirol is still the term "torggeln" or "torggln" for the Press of the grapes in use.
-A plowed custom there in a cozy get-together with genus of hearty meals and wines is called Toerggelen, The picture above shows a tree press in the castle Salem (former Cistercian Monastery ) in to bathe - Wuerttemberg from 1706 with about 11 meters long "Torkelbaum".
-The picture below shows a tree limb in the castle Rocca d'Angera on Lake Maggiore ( Lombardy ).
-See also below Customs in viticulture,
+In South-Tirol is still the term "torggeln" or "torggln" for that Press of the grapes in use.
+A custom practiced there with a cozy get-together with a hearty meal and wine is called Toerggelen, The picture above shows a tree press in Salem Castle (former Cistercian Monastery ) in to bathe - Wuerttemberg from 1706 with an approximately 11 meter long “torkel tree”.
+The picture below shows a tree press in the Rocca d'Angera castle on Lake Maggiore ( Lombardy ).
+See also under Customs in viticulture,